steveandroulakis/chef-icat/README.md

 Most of the action occurs in [this file](https://github.com/steveandroulakis/chef-icat/blob/master/cookbooks/icat/recipes/default.rb).

-Works on Ubuntu Lucid 32-bit (vagrant box) and Ubuntu Precise 64-bit (on the NeCTAR cloud).
-Untested for others so far.
-Red Hat Equivalents shouldn't work, but other versions of Ubuntu may.
+Tested and working on Ubuntu Lucid 32-bit (vagrant box) and Ubuntu Precise 64-bit (on the NeCTAR cloud).
+Untested for other operating systems so far.
+Red Hat Equivalents shouldn't work, but other versions of Ubuntu after version 10 should.

 Option 1: Deployment on your local machine with Vagrant
 -------------------------------------------------------